Mefiseru/SnapStrafe/README.md

 - Supports both Windows and Linux operating systems.
 - Detects key releases and automatically taps the opposite key with a specified hold duration.
+- Toggle functionality on/off with the 'N' key without exiting the program.
+- Allows user control to override automatic taps with manual key presses.
+(BETA!)
 - Easy installation and setup with automated scripts.
 - Utilizes Python and C for optimal performance and responsiveness.